Welcome or Title

-Federal Employee's CSRS & FERS Federal Civil Service Retirement
+Federal Employee's CSRS & FERS TSP Fund Choices

-There is much to consider for retirees in order to preserve their assets and to live comfortably in retirement.
-Over the past 10 years the most conservative G fund has beat out all other funds and the S&P 500 index.
-That says volumes!
-What does this mean to the average federal retiree?
-Well, from my perspective, retirees need to conserve their cash to ensure they have the funds needed to live comfortably in retirement unless they are independently wealthy.
+Caution Verses Risk & Reward - There is much to consider for retirees in order to preserve their assets and to live comfortably in retirement.
+Retirees must conserve their cash to ensure they have the funds needed to live comfortably in retirement unless they are independently wealthy.

 A number of financial experts suggest subtracting your age from 100 and investing the difference (in percentage) in stocks and higher risk investments.
 All remaining funds should be invested in cash or cash equivalent safe high rated bonds, CDs, money market accounts and the like.
 For example, at age 60 you would keep 60% of all of your assets in government bonds and cash equivalents and the remaining 40% could be invested in higher risk stocks, real estate, etc.

-You shouldn't risk what you can't afford to loose and if you are depending on the TSP to improve your standard of living in retirement, it's best to keep the majority of that money in the conservative G fund, the only fund that is guaranteed not to decrease in value.
+You shouldn't risk what you can't afford to loose and if you are depending on the TSP to improve your standard of living in retirement, it's best to be conservative, from my perspective, and keep the majority of that money in the G fund or in the L Income fund.
+The G fund is the only fund that is guaranteed not to decrease in value.
+Approximately 75% of the L Income Fund is invested in the G Fund, with a mix of the other funds to provide some growth to hopefully keep up with inflation.

 Mixing it Up